Skip to content

 OVERVIEW

 SFS students live and study at the Center for Himalayan Environment and Development Studies.
 The Center is located at one end of the stunning Paro Valley, at the base of a towering ridgeline dotted with Buddhist monasteries.
-Campus is a small cluster of buildings designed in the traditional Bhutanese architectural style.
-A pleasant 15-minute walk brings you to the markets, shops, and cultural events of Paro Town.
+The campus is a small cluster of buildings designed in the traditional Bhutanese architecture.
+A pleasant 15-minute walk brings you to Paro Town's markets, shops, and cultural events.

 LEARN MORE